mustafaacikyol/Javascript_Games/README.md

 In addition, when the game ends, the restart game button appears in order to restart the game.

 When the button is clicked, the game and time restarts and the button disappears.

+### 07. Connect Four Game
+This game is played with two players.

+The player's turn is shown on the screen.

+The first player's color is red, the second player's color is blue.

+The rectangle seen on the screen consists of 6 rows and 7 columns and contains a total of 42 balls.

+In order to open the balls, it is necessary to click with the mouse inside the rectangle.

+It is obligatory to start the game from the bottom line and to choose a ball no more than 7 balls away from the selected balls while the game continues.

+If there is a selection contrary to this situation, a warning appears on the screen.

+If one of the players manages to open 4 red or 4 blue balls vertically, horizontally or diagonally, he wins the game.

+If all 42 balls are opened and there is no winner, the game ends in a draw.

+When the game is over, you can open the balls and start the new game.